 Though it goes without saying, all outdoor adventures involve some degree of risk.
 But don’t take unnecessary ones—because you never know what’s lurking beneath the fresh powder.
 As a rule of thumb, the lifespan of any helmet is roughly five years.
 That’s why we’ve made it easy for you to discover this year’s best helmets for skiing and snowboarding.
-Our choice for best all-around helmet in 2021 is the Smith Optics Vantage Mips Helmet, which expertly balances protection, airflow, durability, and style.
+We also included a buying guide with our top tips on what to look for when buying a ski helmet.

 The Top Ski & Snowboard Helmets Reviewed

-Our favourite ski and snowboarding helmet in 2021 is the Smith Optics Vantage Mips Helmet (women’s; men’s).
+Our favourite ski and snowboarding helmet in 2022 is the Smith Optics Vantage Mips Helmet.
 This helmet scores major points for maximizing comfort, airflow, and protection—without sacrificing style.

 Their proprietary AirEvac2 technology allows for seamless goggle integration, while the Aerocore construction features Koroyd.
 The internal XT2 lining is anti-bacterial and the 21 vents with low-profile dual regulator are perfect for climate control.